-Streetwear has long relied on a scarcity and exclusivity model, with surprise drops, limited releases, and special collaborations creating a landscape for consumers that is familiar enough to navigate, but still peppered with enough surprises to hold their attention.
-The voracity and enthusiasm with which streetwear’s consumer base purchases their wares has given notice to seemingly unrelated industries that this model is incredibly successful in generating not only sales, but name recognition and the holy grail for all marketers: organic social media growth.
+Streetwear has long relied on a scarcity and exclusivity model, with surprise drops, limited releases, special collaborations, and playful riffs creating a landscape for consumers that is familiar enough to navigate but still peppered with enough surprises to hold their attention.
+The voracity and enthusiasm with which streetwear’s consumer base purchases their wares have given notice to seemingly unrelated industries that this model is incredibly successful in generating not only sales but name recognition and the holy grail for all marketers: organic social media growth.

-Lately fast food companies have adapted this model — and it’s working.
+Lately, fast food companies have adopted this model — and it’s working.
 It makes sense: fast food is based on basic, consistent options, and if you think about it, so is streetwear.
-Often the only difference between the kinds of products offered by fast food restaurants and streetwear labels is the logo on the box.
-And similar to streetwear, there’s a wild amount of brand loyalty in the fast food world.
+Often the only difference between the kinds of products offered by fast-food restaurants and streetwear labels is the logo on the box.
+And similar to streetwear, there’s a wild amount of brand loyalty in the fast-food world.

 Remember that guy who would wear BAPE and try and fight Supreme kids?
 There are definitely people in this universe that will fight you over which chicken nugget you prefer.
 Have you ever told a Wendy’s spicy nug devotee that sometimes, because there’s a McDonald’s on your way home from work, you get a six-piece from them and it’s fine?
 DON’T.

 One time I told a friend that In-N-Out might be a tad overrated, and I got a fifteen-minute presentation on their secret menu and all the hidden gems I was overlooking.
 Which is no different than the other time I was like: “I don’t get VETEMENTS.
 Naming a clothing brand ‘CLOTHING’ doesn't seem that transgressive or interesting to me,” and I got a fucking lecture on “high fashion” and was informed that “you have to really pay attention to get it.”